 Moreover, the overall success rate for women (under the age of 35) undergoing three consecutive treatment cycles is approximately 70%.

 A source of confusion regarding success rates is their ambiguous meaning.
-A female patient of 34 years has an IVF success rate around 45%.
+A female patient of 34 years has an IVF success rate of around 45%.
 What does this really mean?

-Moreover, miscarriage rate for women undergoing IVF treatment is about 20%.
+Moreover, the miscarriage rate for women undergoing IVF treatment is about 20%.
 This is due to the fact that these women encounter pregnancy complications more often and are categorized as high risk pregnancies.
 Thus, IVF live birth success rates are even lower.